 I gave the primed kid step stool a few coats of cream-colored semi-gloss interior paint.
-Let it hang out in the sun while you ponder your next move.
+Let it hang out in the sun to dry while you ponder your next makeover move.

-Polka dots are sorta my go-to…and make for an easy design.
+Polka dots are sorta my go-to… they make for an easy design.
 I gathered three different sizes of round items to use as templates and traced them onto the stool.

 What’s a polka dot design without some baby dots?
 Use the end of a paint brush dipped in paint to make perfectly formed small dots.